-This chocolate blended baked oatmeal recipe is incredibly easy to make.
+This chocolate blended protein-baked oats recipe is incredibly easy to make.
 The hardest part will be waiting for the oats to bake!

 To make this baked oatmeal recipe, simply follow the step-by-step instructions below:

-- Step 1: Preheat your oven to 350F and grease a 2 cup single-serve ramekin with cooking spray.
+Step 1: Preheat your oven to 350°F / 175°C and grease a 2 cup single-serve ramekin with cooking spray.
 Set it aside.

 I don't recommend meal prepping blended baked oats.

 Blended baked oats taste best eaten not long after baking when they're still warm and fluffy.
 As the blended baked oats sit and cool, they become dense and gummy.

 However, I find it super helpful to meal prep the dry ingredients for blended baked oats if you plan to enjoy them multiple times throughout the week.
 Simple combine all of the dry ingredients in a mason jar and seal the jar until you're ready to make your oats.

 When you're ready for your oats, pour the dry ingredients into a mixing bowl, add in the mashed ripe banana and non-dairy milk and continue with the recipe as written.

 You can make enough jars as you desire and it will help shave off some of the time it takes to prepare these blended baked oats.